cbg-ethz/pangolin/doc/pangolin_code_documentation.md

 - in pangolin/pancoling_scr/config there is a fgcz.yaml file where there is a badlist specified
 - put the delivery name (order) in this list
 - you can find the delivery name associated to the batch in sampleset folder: batch.BATCHNAME.tsv
+- remember to garbage the batch if it already run with vpipe

 Covid: `/cluster/project/pangolin/test_automation/pangolin/pangolin_src/config/fgcz.conf`